 The effect of including all detected transcripts can cause additional edge cases that the data curator must be aware of.
 Here an incomplete CDS in Ensembl’s transcript set for CFTR starts out of frame.
 The top transcript is properly adjusted for the reading frame and thus ends in a stop codon.
 The bottom transcript ignores the frame parameter, resulting in the incorrect representation of all codons downstream of the exon which began out of frame.
 Without accounting for this irregularity, downstream analysis can become inaccurate.

 One recent attempt to improve the accuracy and usefulness of variant annotations is the Loss of Function Transcript Effect Estimator (LOFTEE).
 This just-released software package is written by Konrad Karczewski and fits on top of VEP.
-It removes variants within short distance (less than 15bp) intronic regions, non canonical (ie not GT AT signature) splice regions, LoF variants in the last 5% of the transcript, and variants where the LoF allele is the ancestral allele for that position.
+It removes variants within a short distance (less than 15bp) intronic regions, non canonical (ie not GT AT signature) splice regions, LoF variants in the last 5% of the transcript, and variants where the LoF allele is the ancestral allele for that position.
 Each of these decisions can help to improve our confidence that the variant we are looking at is punitive.

 Ultimately, we have to realize that there are many factors that enter into variant annotation and that it may not be in the class of problems that has a single correct solution.
 Instead, it may be the type of problem with many acceptable solutions whose value varies with context.
 I think the most important thing that you can do is to familiarize yourself with the transcript set you choose to use — know the limitations of RefSeq mapped by UCSC and how Ensembl can obfuscate results.
 You could consider using CCDS too.
 This database represents the intersection of the set of transcripts in Ensembl, RefSeq, and HAVANA.
 Since it only represents coding transcripts, it removes some of the less studied transcripts found in the comprehensive Ensembl.
 But, don’t stop with the transcript set!
 You should become very familiar with your classifier — study it’s documentation, run some test variants through it and study them in a genome browser.
 Also, think about what really matters in your analysis — can you bucket annotations in terms of impactfulness or do you need to know the specific type of variant.

 If you made it this far, I want to offer my congratulations!
 I took an in depth look at variant classifiers over the last few weeks because I am building a new one and want to hear your feedback.
 What’s important in terms of annotations?
 How do you curate your data?
 How does it integrate into your current pipeline?
-We want to hear from you and incorporate the features you need into our next generation of variant classifier.
+We want to hear from you and incorporate the features you need into our next generation of the variant classifier.